saikrishna488/wchat/README.md

 # Configuration
 The backend server can be configured in the server.js file.
 Here are the main configurations:

-Server port: The port on which the server will listen for incoming connections.
-Room ID length: The length of the unique ID for each chat room.
-Maximum number of users per room: The maximum number of users that can join a single chat room.
-User object structure: The structure of the user object that will be sent to the frontend.

-# API
-The backend server exposes the following API endpoints:

-/api/random: Connects the user to a random user for one-on-one chat.
-/api/room/create: Creates a new chat room with a unique ID.
-/api/room/:roomId/join: Joins an existing chat room with the given ID.
-/api/room/:roomId/leave: Leaves the chat room with the given ID.

 # Socket.IO events
 Socket.IO enables real-time communication between the browser and the server using events.
 The following events are used in the chat app: